-- 6) Repurchase of preferential shares: Preferential shares cannot be sold by the holders. - 7) Liquidation priority: Holders of preferential shares A are entitled to a higher priority than holders of common shares in the distribution of Feng Tai Electric Power's residual property and to the same priority in the right to claim of holders of all types of preferential shares issued by Feng Tai Electric Power, but the right to claim shall be limited to the issuance amount only. - 8) Voting and election rights: Holders of preferential shares A are not entitled to vote or elect, except for the meeting of holders of preferential shares or the meeting of shareholders involving the rights and obligations of holders of preferential shares, both of which shall be entitled to voting rights. - 9) Convertibility to common shares: Under no circumstances shall the conversion from preferential shares A into common shares be allowed, nor shall holders of preferential shares be entitled to request Feng Tai Electric Power to recover their preference shares held. - 10) When Feng Tai Electric Power issues new shares in cash, the shareholders of preferred stock and common stock shall be entitled to equivalent preemptive rights on the new shares.
+- 6) Preference shares repurchase: Preference shares cannot be sold by the holders of preference shares. - 7) Liquidation priority: Holders of class A preference shares are entitled to a higher priority than holders of common stock in the distribution of Feng Tai Electric Power's residual property and to the same priority in the right to claim of holders of all types of preference shares issued by Feng Tai Electric Power, but the right to claim shall be limited to the issuance amount only. - 8) Voting and election rights: Holders of class A preference shares are not entitled to vote or elect, except for the meeting of holders of preference shares or meeting of shareholders involving the rights and obligations of holders of preference shares, both of which shall be entitled to the voting rights. - 9) Convertibility to common stock: Under no circumstances shall the conversion from class A preference shares into common stock be allowed, nor shall holders of preference shares be entitled to request Feng Tai Electric Power to recover their class A preference shares held. - 10) When Feng Tai Electric Power issues new shares in cash, the shareholders of class A preference shares and the common stock shall be entitled to equivalent preemptive rights on the new shares.